acemod/ACE3/docs/wiki/framework/frag-framework.md

 ### 1.1 Metal amount

+`ace_frag_fragCount`

+Number of fragments that would be fragmented.
+This number may be found online or inferred from similar munitions.
+This affects the to be hit by a fragment and maximum range a fragment may hit a unit.

+Dimensionless value, count of number of fragments.

+### 1.2 Metal amount

 `ace_frag_metal`

-Amount of metal being fragmented (generally taken as the entire weight of the warhead, though in some cases you might want to only include the fragmentation jacket or body.
+Amount of metal being fragmented.
+Generally taken as the entire weight of the warhead, though in some cases you might want to only include the fragmentation jacket or body.

 Dimensionless value, as long as same unit as `ace_frag_charge` (for example `kg/kg` or `g/g` or `lbs/lbs`).

-### 1.2 Explosives filler amount
+### 1.3 Explosives filler amount

 `ace_frag_charge`